OUR MISSION – OUR PASSION

 A new feature is added to this website.
 A list of NXDN repeaters that are hosted on the FL-ICOM Gateway in Orlando, FL is under the NXDN navigation menu.

-A limited number of “HAM RADIO LIVES HERE” T-Shirts are still available
+A VERY limited number of “HAM RADIO LIVES HERE” T-Shirts are still available

 This may be your last time to score one of these t-shirts.
 For a limited time, and with a $35.00 or more tax-deductible contribution, a classic, stylish (and in your size) royal blue NI4CE “HAM RADIO LIVES HERE” T-Shirt is our gift to you.
 Just click on the Contributing Members tab below and can get your HAM RADIO LIVES HERE T-Shirt.
 When the “HAM RADIO LIVES HERE” t-shirts are gone, well they are gone.

-Please include your complete address, phone number, call sign and size (M, L, XL, or 2XL) in the comments field on the PayPal form.
+Please include your complete address, phone number, call sign and size (M, L, or 2XL – sorry no S or XL sizes left) in the comments field on the PayPal form.
 Your $35 or more donation gets you a great T-Shirt as well as Contributor Member status, plus you help keep the NI4CE multi-site linked repeater system on the air.
 If you are able to itemize your Federal Income Tax deductions, your contributions to WCFG are also tax deductible.
 More information about Membership levels is available on the Membership web page.